 Singer Lizzo denies creating hostile environment for dancers

+LOS ANGELES — Grammy-winning singer Lizzo on Thursday (Aug 3) denied claims made in a lawsuit filed by three of her former dancers that she created a hostile work environment by engaging in denigrating behaviour and body-shaming, calling the accusations "false" and "outrageous".

-Grammy-winning singer Lizzo on Thursday denied claims made in a lawsuit filed by three of her former dancers that she created a hostile work environment by engaging in denigrating behavior and body-shaming, calling the accusations "false" and "outrageous."
+LOS ANGELES — Grammy-winning singer Lizzo on Thursday (Aug 3) denied claims made in a lawsuit filed by three of her former dancers that she created a hostile work environment by engaging in denigrating behaviour and body-shaming, calling the accusations "false" and "outrageous".

 Lizzo's response on the social media platform X comes two days after the dancers filed the lawsuit in Los Angeles County Superior Court.
 It alleges harassment based on sex, religion, race and disability.

-The singer, whose real name is Melissa Viviane Jefferson, said the allegations were made by three former employees who had been told their behavior was inappropriate and unprofessional before they left Lizzo's employment.
+The singer, whose real name is Melissa Viviane Jefferson, said the allegations were made by three former employees who had been told their behaviour was inappropriate and unprofessional before they left Lizzo's employment.

 The plaintiffs — Arianna Davis, Crystal Williams and Noelle Rodriguez — claimed they were coerced into touching nude performers at an Amsterdam strip club in late February.